dwjoyce/pythonbook/appendices/Extra exercises.rst

 :file:`checkerboard.py`
 -----------------------

-Write a program in Python to input a number, and then draw - using the ``turtle`` module - a checkerboard with that number of squares across.
+Write a program to input a number, and then draw - using the ``turtle`` module - a checkerboard with that number of squares across.

 .. hint:: Use the ``turtle`` module, and to see what turtle offers you, type ``dir(turtle)`` in the interactive shell to see the available functions.
 You can use the ``turtle.setup`` function set arrange a square window for drawing.